gitGalu/LoboReader/README.md

 * Google Chrome 87+ on Android

 # Known issues
-* Android only: cannot submit search queries when using GBoard keyboard w/ autocomplete enabled (try appending a dot after your input query, before tapping Enter)
+* Android only: cannot submit search queries when using GBoard keyboard w/ autocomplete enabled (as a workaround: try appending a dot after your input query, before tapping Enter)
 * some Alpha transparency issues

 # License